8go/matrix-commander/README.md

 - help me add config file handling
 - see Issues on Github

+# Complementary Projects

+- `matrix-commander` nicely complements `matrix-eno-bot`
+- If you need some interactive behavior that `matrix-commander` cannot cover, check out the simple bot called [matrix-eno-bot](https://github.com/8go/matrix-eno-bot).
+Both work nicely together.

 # Final Remarks

 - Thanks to all of you who already have contributed!
 So appreciated!
 - Enjoy!
-- Pull requests are welcome  :heart:
+- Pull requests on :octocat: are welcome  :heart: